Trump and Netanyahu diverge on Iran war’s future in tense phone call

 And despite Netanyahu’s pressure to return to active combat, Trump, for now, has continued to push for a diplomatic agreement, claiming Wednesday that things with Iran are “right on the borderline” and that it’s worth giving diplomacy a few more days if it saves lives.

-Iran’s Foreign Ministry spokesperson said Wednesday that Tehran and Washington have continued to exchange messages through Pakistan.
+Iran’s Foreign Ministry spokesperson said Wednesday that Tehran and Washington have continued to exchange messages through Pakistan, according to the state-affiliated Nour News outlet.

+“Based on Iran’s initial 14-point text, messages have been exchanged on several occasions, and we have received the American side’s viewpoints and are currently reviewing them,” spokesman Esmaeil Baghaei said.

+Pakistan’s army chief, Field Marshal Asim Munir, will travel to Tehran on Thursday as part of ongoing mediation efforts between the US and Iran, according to the semi-official Iranian Students’ News Agency.

+“There’s some good signs, but I don’t want to be overly optimistic,” Secretary of State Marco Rubio told reporters in Florida on Thursday before departing for Sweden and India.

+“If we can get a good deal done, that would be great.
+I’m not here to tell you that it’s going to happen for sure,” he added.

-But it’s unclear what, if any, of the key gaps between the two sides have been narrowed.
+It’s unclear which, if any, of the key gaps between the two sides have been narrowed.
 Iran has not backed away from its core demands, and issues around its nuclear program and frozen assets had remained unresolved earlier this week, a regional source said.

 And Trump has repeatedly indicated that military action remains an option.

-Note: This story has been updated Thursday with additional developments.